top of page

 “There are certain things you can do,

-Or learn to do, that can make you
+Or learn to do, which can make you

 Extraordinarily valuable to